 A breakdown of private project types can be seen in Graph: CARA Allocations, Private Projects (following page).
 Examples of projects include:

 Financial assistance towards the Ironworks project.
 This development, now completed, includes a 15,000 square foot office building, seven LEED-certified town homes, and an apartment building.
-In 2010, this project was the recipient of the Oregon Brownfield Award.
+In 2010, this

 Table 1: CARA Project Funding By Category